 Should I watch Code Geass movies?

 When it comes to Akito the Exiled movies, it does relate to the 2 seasons but not as a continuation of R2.
-It’s set between the 2 seasons of Lelouch of the Rebellion during the 1-year gap, in it, Britannia is putting pressure on its EU Front.
-Up to you whether you want to watch it.
+It’s set between the 2 seasons of Lelouch of the Rebellion during the 1-year gap.
+It’s a side story, so you can watch it whenever you want, but the best is to watch it after finishing at least the anime tv series.

 Akito the Exiled takes place in 2017 a.t.b., between the rise of the “Black Knights” organization and the return of the supposedly “dead” Zero.